mogenius/docs/mogenius/docs/deploying-applications/container-images.md

 Once you confirm, the service will be created in stopped state.
 You can now review and add your service settings before deploying it.

+## Review and deploy

 The following settings are available to your service.
 You'll find additional information on the respective pages.
 - [Resource limits](../development/resources.md): Define the maximum resources your service can consume on the cluster.
 - [Variables](../development/environment-variables.md): Set environment variables, secrets, volume mounts, and connect services via internal hostnames.
 - Ports & Domains: Manage ports of your container and define external hostnames.
 - [Health Check](../development/health-checks.md): Enable Kubernetes health checks for improved monitoring.
 - Replicas: Manually set the number of pods that should start for your container.
-- Autoscaling: Enable horizontal pod autoscaling based on CPU or memory load.
+- [Autoscaling](../development/autoscaling.md): Enable horizontal pod autoscaling based on CPU or memory load.
 - Deployment strategy: Set up zero-downtime deployments.

 Once you have made the settings, click "Create service" and your service will be deployed from the container image.